 Santa Barbara Hit-and-Run Attorneys

 When someone leaves the scene of a vehicle accident he or she was involved in, this is referred to as a hit-and-run.
-It is a criminal offense in California.
+Whether they flee because they are under the influence, on parole, or they simply panic, it is a criminal offense in California.

-If you are the victim of a hit-and-run accident, it is important to remain at the scene to provide information to law enforcement and anyone else involved in the accident.
+If you are the victim of a hit-and-run accident, it is important to remain at the scene, call the authorities, and provide information to law enforcement and anyone else involved in the accident.
 While a criminal investigation and charges may arise from the crash if the perpetrator is identified, any civil damages you wish to pursue against the perpetrator are separate.
-You need an experienced Santa Barbara car accident attorney to represent you and find the compensation you need to heal, whether from the perpetrator’s insurance policy or your own insurance policy.
+You need an experienced Santa Barbara car accident attorney to represent you and find the compensation you need to heal, whether from the perpetrator’s insurance company or your own insurance company.

 If you are involved in an accident, even if you do not think there is any damage to your vehicle, California law says you must remain at the scene.
 You are required by law to provide your name, address, and insurance information to anyone else involved in the accident, and they have to provide you with the same information.
 This often means remaining at the scene until emergency workers arrive, and providing information to law enforcement.
 When talking to law enforcement, provide an honest account of what happened but do not take responsibility for the collision.